What Is Mediation And What Mediation Cases Does Your Firm Handle?

 If the parties come to a settlement, the mediator drafts up a mediated settlement agreement (MSA), laying out the basic terms and conditions of the settlement.
 Parties will also have to prepare other documents to formalize the settlement in the court, but once the MSA is signed, it is not revocable.
 When the party gets home with a little buyer’s remorse, it is nearly impossible to then decide they don’t want to settle the case; they can’t just back out.
 The court will enforce the agreement and will force that settlement on them.

-For more information on Mediation Law in Texas, a free initial consultation is your next best step.
+For more information on Mediation Law in Texas, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.

 (940) 440-5250